Is Hola VPN Safe? Much Better Hola VPN Alternatives in 2024

 Server Locations and Network Size

-Consider the number of server locations and network size of the VPN service provider.
-This will give you more options for accessing content from different regions, as well as making it easier to connect to servers in countries where the VPN is not blocked.
+Consider the VPN’s server locations and network size.
+More servers mean more options for accessing content from different regions.
+It also makes it easier to connect to servers in countries where the VPN is not blocked.

 Device Compatibility and Ease of Use